 While NordVPN has lived on our top VPNs list for a long time, we moved it to the penalty box in October 2019 to re-evaluate the recommendation after a report emerged that one of its rented servers was accessed without authorization in 2018.
 Nord's actions following the discovery included -- eventually -- multiple security audits, a bug bounty program and heavier investments in server security.

 While we would have preferred if Nord had self-disclosed the issue much earlier, the fact that the breach was limited in nature and involved no user-identifying information served to further verify that NordVPN keeps no logs of user activity.
 As a result, Nord remains on our list as a recommended vendor.

 - RAM-disk servers

 - Feature-rich software

 A big win for IPVanish is its fun, configurable interface, which makes it an ideal client for those who are interested in learning how to understand what a VPN does under the hood.
-With its app for Android, IPVanish manages to pack the same extensive suite of digital knobs and dials into a smaller screen to impressive effect.
+With its newly redesigned app for Android, IPVanish manages to pack the same extensive suite of digital knobs and dials into a refreshingly clean mobile interface to impressive effect.

-If you're looking for the ability to do some precision-tuning to your VPN connection, IPVanish is a solid bet.
-From generating visual graphs of your internet activity to a bevy of switches controlling split tunneling, LAN connection allowance and more -- IPVanish is an app for the methodical tech tweaker who enjoys having exact control over their mobile internet traffic.
+If you want to do some precision tuning to your VPN connection, the IPVanish VPN is a solid bet.
+With a bevy of switches controlling things like the kill switch, split tunneling, VPN protocol and LAN connection allowance, IPVanish is an app for the methodical tech tweaker who enjoys having exact control over their mobile internet traffic.